djalbat/with-style/README.md

 Programmatic styles.

 This package supplies tag names and utility functions for [Reaction with Style](https://github.com/djalbat/reaction-with-style).
-There is no need to install it directly as a dependency of your project.
-However, you might like to clone it in order to try out the example.

 ## Installation